-In January 2016, ArchCoal, the second largest coal company in the US, filed for bankruptcy protection on the grounds of reduced market demand and increased environmental regulations.
+In January 2016, ArchCoal, the second largest coal company in the United States, filed for bankruptcy protection, citing reduced market demand and increased environmental regulations.
 This is also the 49th coal company filed for bankruptcy protection in the United States since 2012.
-Then on April 13, Peabody, the largest coal company in the United States, filed for bankruptcy protection and became the 50th US coal company to file for bankruptcy protection in 2012.
+Then, on April 13, Bode Energy (Peabody), the largest coal company in the United States, filed for bankruptcy protection, becoming the 50th U.S. coal company to file for bankruptcy protection in 2012.

-In contrast, it is the promotion of various policies on renewable energy by governments around the world.
-The report also pointed out that the favorable policy framework remains the main factor driving employment in the renewable energy industry: national and state auctions in India and Brazil, tax incentives in the US, and strong policies in Asia have all contributed to job growth in the industry.
+In contrast, governments around the world are promoting various policies for renewable energy.
+The report also pointed out that favorable policy frameworks continue to be the main factor driving employment in the renewable energy industry: national and state auctions in India and Brazil, tax incentives in the United States, and strong policies in Asia have all contributed to employment growth in the industry.

-Brazil has become a big employer in the biofuels and hydropower industries.
-In recent years, solar photovoltaics have seen significant growth in Japan, and the number of employed people in the industry increased by 28% in 2014.
-India plans to carry out major activities in the solar and wind energy markets, transforming the ambitious renewable energy development goals into specific policy frameworks.
-Germany is still the EU country with the largest number of renewable energy employment, and the employment is almost equal to the sum of France, Britain and Italy.
+Brazil has become a major employer in the biofuels and hydropower industries.
+Japan has seen significant growth in solar PV in recent years, with employment in the sector increasing by 28% in 2014.
+India, for its part, plans major activities in the solar and wind energy markets to translate ambitious renewable energy development goals into concrete policy frameworks.
+Germany is still the EU country with the largest number of renewable energy employment, with employment almost equal to that of France, the United Kingdom and Italy combined.

-The aforementioned report shows that the solar photovoltaic industry is still the world's most employed renewable energy industry, with a total employment of 2.8 million people, including manufacturing, installation, operation and maintenance.
-Employment in the industry in Japan and the United States has increased, China has remained stable, and the EU has declined.
+The aforementioned report shows that the solar photovoltaic industry is still the renewable energy industry with the largest employment in the world, with a total employment of 2.8 million people, including manufacturing, installation, operation and maintenance, etc. Employment in the sector grew in Japan and the United States, remained stable in China and declined in the European Union.

-This is followed by the liquid biofuels industry, with a global employment of 1.7 million people.
-Ranked third is wind energy.
-Due to the strong growth of wind turbines in China, the United States and Germany, global wind energy employment has increased by 5% to 1.1 million.
-In the United States alone, wind energy employment has risen by 21%.
+This is followed by the liquid biofuels industry, which employs 1.7 million people globally.
+In third place was wind energy, which saw global employment grow by 5 percent to 1.1 million people, thanks to strong growth in wind turbines in China, the United States and Germany.
+In the United States alone, employment in wind energy rose by 21%.

-Countries and regions with the largest number of offshore wind power employment include the European Union, the United Kingdom, Germany and Denmark.
-Overall, employment in the EU fell for four consecutive years due to weak economic growth.
-According to the latest data obtained, employment in 2014 fell by 3% to 1.17 million.
+Countries and regions with the largest number of offshore wind employment include the European Union, the United Kingdom, Germany and Denmark.
+Overall, due to weak economic growth, employment in the EU has fallen for four consecutive years.
+According to the latest data available, employment fell by 3% in 2014 to 1.17 million.

-"As energy transformation continues to accelerate, renewable energy employment will maintain strong growth.”
-Ami said that by 2030, the proportion of renewable energy in the global energy mix will double, and 24 million new jobs will be added globally.
-It will also meet the conditions for achieving global climate and development goals.
+"As the energy transition continues to accelerate, renewable energy employment will continue to grow strongly."
+Ami said that by 2030, the proportion of renewable energy in the global energy structure will double, and 24 million new jobs will be created in the world by then, and the conditions for achieving global climate and development goals will also be met.